Molotov921/mirror_wall_inappwebview/README.md

 A new Flutter project.

 Flutter application featuring a student website, integrated search engine, and seamless access to popular OTT platforms directly from their respective websites.
-Explore a unified experience that brings together educational resources, efficient web searching, and easy navigation to OTT content within a single app.
+All functionalities like back button, forward button, reload button, search bar, cancel button(while reloading) and bookmark manager.Explore a unified experience that brings together educational resources, efficient web searching, and easy navigation to OTT content within a single app.